-Applicants will be evaluated on the conformance of its community benefits outreach plan to the requirements set forth in the CBA and supporting the economic opportunities and public health benefits to EJ communities.
-The community benefits plan provided in an Application should be prescriptive in how each Applicant has or intends to engage small businesses, use skilled labor, and execute a CBA.
-In addition, Applications should provide as much detail as possible, including quantitative values, on how the Project will support reducing pollution or improving health impacts in EJ communities.
+Applicants will be evaluated on whether their community benefits outreach plan adequately addresses the requirements of a CBA under PUA § 7-1202 and supports economic opportunities and public health benefits to EJ communities.
+The community benefits plan provided in an Application should be prescriptive how each Applicant has or intends to engage small businesses, use skilled labor, and execute a CBA.
+Applications should include quantitative values, where possible, on how the Project will support reducing pollution or improving health impacts in EJ communities.

 Applications that provide documentation of outreach efforts or demonstrate that outreach efforts to various businesses, the Governor's Office of Small, Minority & Women Business Affairs, local officials, EJ communities and other relevant stakeholders are underway will be scored higher.
-If those efforts are not currently being pursued, Applications will be evaluated on the detail of the community benefit plan that outlines how these requirements will be accomplished.
+If those efforts are not currently being pursued, Applications will be evaluated on the details of the community benefit plan that outlines how these requirements will be accomplished.
 Applications that offer and demonstrate significant reductions in pollution or other positive health and economic impacts to EJ communities will be scored higher.